-THEATRES, PLAYHOUSES AND BANQUET HALLS: A building that houses an indoor auditorium for live or film performances, or a gathering place for periodic social events by prearranged appointment for invited groups of people, but is not a bottle club and does not feature performances of sexually explicit entertainment.
-This definition includes facilities where food cooked off-site is served on site, or may include commercial food preparation facilities, but shall not keep regular hours to accommodate the general public unless approved as a restaurant or bar.
+THEATRES AND PLAYHOUSES: A building that houses an indoor auditorium for live or film performances, but is not a bottle club and does not feature performances of sexually explicit entertainment.

 TRACT: A lot, or contiguous group of lots in single ownership or under single control, and usually considered a unit for purposes in development.